Rehat: 1699-1925

-There was no standard rehat but there were many with the same points and concepts, like the Muktinamah (ਮੁਕਤੀਨਾਮਾਹ), Bhai Nand Lal's Rehatnamah (ਰਹਿਤਨਾਮਾਹ, 1695) and Tankhahnamah (ਤਨਖਾਹਨਾਮਾਹ, circa 1704), 54 Hukams (੫੪ ਹੁਕਮ) etc. As per Giani Gian Singh (1885), in 1857, Bhai Rai Singh travelled and stayed at Hazur Sahib, Nanded, (where the 10th Guru, Guru Gobind Singh receded) for 3 1/2 months to document and reproduce the code of conduct of the Sikhs at the time for the Namdhari sect of Sikhism.
+There was no standard rehat but there were many with the same points and concepts, like the Muktinamah (ਮੁਕਤੀਨਾਮਾਹ), Bhai Nand Lal's Rehatnamah (ਰਹਿਤਨਾਮਾਹ, 1695) and Tankhahnamah (ਤਨਖਾਹਨਾਮਾਹ, circa 1704), 54 Hukams (੫੪ ਹੁਕਮ) etc. Early rehats were recorded in manuscripts of the works Sri Gur Katha and Das Gur Katha (both works dated to the late 17th century), with the latter containing an abridged version of the Prahlad Singh (Rai) rehatnama.
+As per Giani Gian Singh (1885), in 1857, Bhai Rai Singh travelled and stayed at Hazur Sahib, Nanded, (where the 10th Guru, Guru Gobind Singh receded) for 3 1/2 months to document and reproduce the code of conduct of the Sikhs at the time for the Namdhari sect of Sikhism.
 As per Dr. McLeod (1987), several books were published during this period that attempted to provide a renaissance to the faith.
 Budh Singh published Khalsa Dharm Shatak in 1876, Kahn Singh Nabha wrote Raj Dharm (1884), Ham Hindu Nahin (1898) and Mahan Kosh (1930), Gurmat Sudhakar (1898 Hindi, 1901 Punjabi).
 In 1915, Chief Khalsa Diwan published Gurmat Parkash Bhag Sanskar while Teja Singh Bhasaur published Khalsa Rahit Parkash in 1911 and Bhai Jodh Singh's Gurmati Niranay was published in 1932.
 Finally Sikh Rahit Maryada was brought out by the SGPC in 1945.
 These publications showed a significant attempt by the Sikh intelligentsia and bodies to develop appropriate code of conduct reflective of the Sikh philosophy.